 If we disagree with your request to correct your Personal Information, we will explain the reason for refusal and the ways you can complain.

 How long does Syngenta store your Personal Information?

 We intend to keep your Personal Information accurate and up-to-date.
-We do not wish to store your Personal Information for any longer than necessary for the relevant purposes in relation to the use of our Website.
+We do not wish to store your Personal Information for any longer than necessary for the relevant purposes.
 How long we need to keep your Personal Information depends on the purpose for which we collect it, and therefore there is no standard retention period.
 Thus, the retention period may vary depending on the circumstances.
 For other legal reasons, e.g. in the context of legal claims, we may need hold Personal Information beyond the term required to meet the defined purpose for which they were collected in the first place.
 However, in these cases we will no longer actively process the Personal Information for the originally specified purpose.

 How does Syngenta protect Personal Information?

-We maintain a comprehensive data security program, including commercially reasonable administrative, physical and technological security measures, to protect Personal Information from unauthorized access, unauthorized use, and unauthorized or accidental destruction, modification or disclosure.
+We maintain a comprehensive data security programme, including commercially reasonable administrative, physical and technological security measures, to protect Personal Information from unauthorised access, unauthorised use, and unauthorised or accidental destruction, modification or disclosure.
 Although we take commercially reasonable precautions to provide an appropriate level of security, we cannot guarantee the security of Personal Information provided over the internet or stored in our databases.

 Links to other Syngenta websites

 Our Site is not directed nor targeted to children under the age of 13.
 We do not use our Site to knowingly solicit Personal Information from, or market to, children under the age of 13.
 If you are under the age of 13, do not provide us with any Personal Information.
 If we learn that someone under 13 has provided Personal Information through one of our sites, we will use reasonable efforts to remove such Personal Information from our databases.

 Special notice for visitors who reside outside the United Kingdom